 DNA

-ARDG is in a great position to exploit a new technology on offer from Pfizer Animal Genetics (PAG).
-PAG is a technology company focussed on the use of DNA in the production and improvement of Livestock.
+ARDG is in a great position to the technology on offer from Zoetis, focused on the use of DNA in the production and improvement of Livestock.
 DNA based technologies are currently being revolutionised.
 Contemporary DNA discovery is moving away from finding only a few highly significant markers, to techniques that identify hundreds and even thousands of DNA markers at once.
-This “fingerprint” of the animal can then be associated with desirable traits such as Weaning Weight, Number of Lambs Born, Faecal Egg Count and many more.
+This "fingerprint" of the animal can then be associated with desirable traits such as Weaning Weight, Number of Lambs Born, Faecal Egg Count and many more.

 The results of the Sheep50K test will be delivered as an mBV or Molecular Breeding Value.
 In essence, the results should seem familiar and will look very similar to traditional eBV’s (estimated breeding values from SIL, Sheep Improvement Limited).
 They are expressed in the units of a trait; e.g. kg’s for Weaning Weight; and can be interpreted in much the same way.
 The key difference between the two is that while an eBV is an indication of “the value of an animal as a genetic parent”.
 An mBV is a prediction of the animal’s breeding value based on an animal’s DNA-marker profile.